mariadb-corporation/MaxScale/Documentation/Release-Notes/MaxScale-2.1.0-Release-Notes.md

 With these new features, you can start MaxScale without the servers and define them later.

+# Module commands

+## Module commands

+Introduced in MaxScale 2.1, the module commands are special, module-specific commands.
+They allow the modules to expand beyound the capabilities of the module API.
+Currently, only MaxAdmin implements an interface to the module commands.

+All registered module commands can be shown with `maxadmin list functions` and they can be executed with `maxadmin call function <domain> <name> ARGS...` where _<domain>_ is the domain where the module registered the function and _<name>_ is the name of the function. _ARGS_ is a function specific list of arguments.

+Read [Module Commands](../Reference/Module-Commands.md) documentation for more details.

 ### Amazon RDS Aurora monitor

 The new [Aurora Monitor](../Monitors/Aurora-Monitor.md) module allows monitoring